amyzyck/AmyZyck_Notebook/_posts/2021-01-25-Narragansett-Bay-Adult-Oyster-Practice-DNA-Extractions.md

 Completed on November 25, 2020

+Samples were run on the TapeStation following the protocol for [Genomic DNA](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/DNA-Tapestation/).

 See full report [here](https://drive.google.com/file/d/1iHFXCkq150cMiKCZ8HLPYqL7elhXk7MN/view?usp=sharing)

 The DNA looks pretty good, some smaller fragments around 1500 bp, but the majority is still larger fragments.
 I'm not sure why the gel looked bad.
 For future gels, I will use less DNA (2 ul instead of 5 ul) and used diluted gelgreen.